Rbbingham/Rbbingham/README.md

 </pre>
 </h3>

-I am a college student currently working towards my Bachelor's in the Department of Computer Science at [Tennessee Tech University](https://www.tntech.edu/) with an emphasis on Data Science.
+I am a college graduate that studied computer science at [Tennessee Tech University](https://www.tntech.edu/) with an emphasis on Data Science.

-I'm an avid competitor of the [International Collegiate Programming Contest](https://icpc.global/) where students across the globe compete in an intense contest to solve real-world problems.
-I'm also a member of the [Data Science League](https://www.tntech.edu/engineering/programs/csc/data-science-league.php) here at Tennessee Tech University where we apply data science techniques to collect data, analyze data, and create models to predict data.
+I'm an avid programmer and data nerd who enjoys writing code daily and improving my skills as a developer.

 <h2 align="center">💻 Tech Stack</h2>